elcommselva/LendingClubCaseStudy/README.md

 ## Conclusions

-Based on the data following are the strong indicators that contribute for loan default.
+Based on our Exploratory Data Analysis on the dataset, the below are the strong indicators that contribute for loan default.

 1. 'purpose' of the loan
     - loans procured for "small business" are more prone towards chargeoff/default